Calendar Events

 Legislative Office Building 206-208

-This bill would have permitted the classification of individuals based on 'biological sex' in certain unspecified circumstances, thereby codifying discrimination against transgender individuals by denying their gender identity.
-While proponents argue such measures protect cisgender women, the bill would have undermined the rights and existence of transgender women and created an exclusionary framework for all women.
+This bill would permit the classification of individuals based on 'biological sex' in certain limited circumstances, which would legally codify discrimination against transgender individuals by denying their gender identity.
+While proponents may argue such measures protect cisgender women, the bill would undermine the rights and existence of transgender women and establish an exclusionary framework that could negatively affect all women.

 SB71